-- You must indicate that your hardship cannot be relieved through other means such as insurance reimbursement, liquidation of assets, loans, or other distributions from the Plan or any other plan maintained by the Company, or bank loans or by discontinuing your contributions to the Plan. - > If you have a balance in the Citigroup Common Stock Fund, you must elect to receive your dividends in cash.
+- You must provide a written statement that you do not have other liquid assets reasonably available to satisfy your financial need. - If you have a balance in the Citigroup Common Stock Fund, you must elect to receive your dividends in cash.
 If you have not made a prior election, your election will be updated at the time your approved hardship is processed. - > You may not repay any amount withdrawn as a hardship withdrawal.